Once your organisation accedes to the SEC, SECAS will allocate your Party a unique ID range, which you will need to become a DCC User.

 What is the ID Allocation Spreadsheet?

-The ID Allocation Spreadsheet records the SEC Party and their corresponding organisation number, EUI-64 Compliant identifier range, Party Signifier DCC and Registration Data Provider (RDP) names.
-You can download the latest version of the ID Allocation Spreadsheet here.
+The ID Allocation Spreadsheet records all SEC Parties and their corresponding organisation number, EUI-64 Compliant identifier range, Party Signifier, DCC and Registration Data Provider (RDP) names.
+You can download the latest version of the ID Allocation Spreadsheet here once you have logged in.

 How is the ID Allocation Spreadsheet data used?